Diethood » Recipes » Soups » Bouillabaisse Recipe

 Which Is Better, Fresh or Frozen Fish?

 You might think that the best fish comes from the fresh fish case at your grocery store, but that’s not necessarily true – sometimes, the highest quality is right there in the frozen section, just needing to be thawed out before use.
 Frozen fish is often frozen right at the peak of quality and then defrosted just before you’re ready to cook.
-The “fresh” fish behind the counter might be more convenient, but it has usually been frozen for transportation and then thawed at the store to sell.
-That fresh fish fillet you pick up may have been sitting around on ice for hours before you buy it, making it less “fresh” than seafood you thaw out in your own fridge.

 A ladle dipping up a portion of bouillabaisse from a pot.

-• Optional Flavor Boosts: You can stir a little tomato paste into the sauteing veggies for more depth of flavor – this is especially helpful if you’re not using wine in the dish.
+• Optional flavor boosts: You can stir a little tomato paste into the sauteing veggies for more depth of flavor – this is especially helpful if you’re not using wine in the dish.
 A little orange or lemon zest is also fabulous for giving bouillabaisse a nice lift.

 Bouillabaisse in a soup bowl, with a spoon and slice of toasted baguette.

-5 from 19 votes
+4.87 from 29 votes

-Prep Time 10 minutes
+Prep Time: 10 minutes

-Cook Time 20 minutes
+Cook Time: 20 minutes

-Total Time 30 minutes
+Total Time: 30 minutes

 Ingredients